-3) There are, finally, four Ur III letters in the Hermitage collection, edited elsewhere (N. Koslova, Fs.
-Kienast (2003), 239ff.) together with one Old Akkadian letter mentioned above.
+3) There are, finally, four Ur III letters in the Hermitage collection, edited elsewhere (N. Koslova, Fs Kienast 239ff.) together with one Old Akkadian letter mentioned above.

 State of digitization

-The full catalogue of the collection, the transliterations of documents as well as the glossaries are being prepared now.
-The collection, its digital library website, and its integration into the general datasets of the CDLI, will be presented on 30 October 2003 by Natalya Koslova and Peter Damerow at the Proceedings of the 5th Russian Conference on Digital Libraries in St. Petersburg (a copy of the contribution is available for download at http://cdli.ucla.edu/docs/HermitageCDLI20031030.pdf).
+The collection, its digital library website, and its integration into the general dataset of the CDLI, was presented on 30 October 2003 by Natalya Koslova and Peter Damerow at the Proceedings of the 5th Russian Conference on Digital Libraries in St. Petersburg (a copy of the contribution is available for download here).